mrhello291/mrhello291/README.md

 - 🚀 Passionate about AI-native apps, agent orchestration, and LLM applications
 - ⚙️ Exploring system design deeply ( hmmmmm.... )
 - 🤖 Building futuristic systems that blend LangChain and LangGraph agents, RAG (and prompt engineering.... ofcourse XD)
-- 💡 Currently exploring Deepfake Detection and Generalizable ML
+- 💡 Also exploring Deepfake Detection and Generalizable ML
 - 🧱 Aiming to Develop of intelligent infrastructure from the stack to the model layer

 ---